DennisPSmith5676/DataVisualization_US_Accidents/README.md

  Undersampling is another technique to address class imbalance.Undersampling takes the opposite approach of oversampling.
 Instead of increasing the number of the minority class, the size of the majority class is decreased.

- In this section, tested an undersampling algorithms to determine which algorithm results in the best performance compared to the oversampling algorithms above. undersampled the data using the Cluster Centroids algorithm.
+ Tested an undersampling algorithms to determine which algorithm results in the best performance compared to the oversampling algorithms above. undersampled the data using the Cluster Centroids algorithm and it only gave accuracy score of 39.65%.

  ##### Combination of Over and Under Sampling

- In this section, tested a combination over- and under-sampling algorithm to determine if the algorithm results in the best performance compared to the other sampling algorithms above.
-Resampled the data using the SMOTEENN algorithm
+ Combination over- and under-sampling algorithm used to determine if the algorithm results in the best performance compared to the other sampling algorithms above.
+Resampled the data using the SMOTEENN algorithm and gave 44.58% of accurasy score.

  ##### Balanced Random Forest Classifier